-The notice of the Business Combination EGM, shareholder circular and/or prospectus and any other meeting documents relating to the proposed Business Combination will be published on the Company's website (https://www.hedosophiaeuropeangrowth.eu).
+The convocation notice, shareholder circular and/or prospectus and any other meeting documents relating to the proposed Business Combination will be published on the Company's website (www.BrigadeM3EAC.com) no later than 21 calendar days prior to the date of the Business Combination EGM.
 For more details on the rules governing shareholders' meetings in the Company, see "Shareholder meetings" above and Part VII "Directors and Corporate Governance" of this Prospectus or the Articles of Association.